Yuusha0/tabulatedThermophysicalProperties/README.md

 ## COMPATIBILITY

-* OpenFOAM 5.x users may have compatibility issues.
+* OpenFOAM 5.x and OpenFOAM 6 users may have compatibility issues.
-* In that case use v2.0.3.
+* For OpenFOAM 5.x use v2.0.3.
+* For OpenFOAM 6 use v4.x
+* v2.x is no longer supported.
-* Some updates and bug fixes may not have been backported to v2.x .
-So change your OpenFOAM version to 6 if you can.
+* Only critical bug fixes are backported to v4.x .
+So change your OpenFOAM version to 7 if you can.

 ## MISCELLANEOUS